Key takeaways

 1. Voicing concerns

 The most direct indication that an employee is unhappy is when they approach their manager or an HR team member with a specific concern, whether it is regarding pay, mistreatment, lack of motivation, or personal issues affecting their work.
-Managers and HR teams should not push these concerns aside; in fact, in some cases, it is illegal.
+Managers and HR teams should not push these concerns aside; in fact, in some cases, it can give rise to legal obligation and retaliation risks.

 For instance, under Title VII of the Civil Rights Act and the Americans with Disabilities Act, employees effectively place their employers “on notice” if they express concerns about discrimination or the need for accommodation in the workplace.
 Employers should respond to employees’ concerns immediately to avoid expensive lawsuits for a perceived adverse action.